thetimeste/Print-All-Pdf-At-Once/README.md

 # PrintAllPdfAtOnce
-an utility application that allow you to print every pdf file in a folder in one click
+Utility application that allows you to print every pdf file in a folder in one click

-The program works with Foxit Reader (and the portable version)
+The program works with Foxit Reader (portable version is supported)

+1- Open the exe file (or compile the .py file)

-1- select foxit reader .exe file
+2- select foxit reader .exe file

-2- insert your printer's name in the textbox and click the button
+3- insert your printer's name in the textbox and click the button

-3- select the target PDf folder
+4- select the target PDf folder

 done.